 If you’re new to crossbows/archery in general, then it might be best if you start out with a recurve crossbow.
 You can learn it in an easy way without accidentally damaging your crossbow.
 It’s also very easy to replace a broken/damaged string during a hunting trip.
 This can save you trips to your local crossbow specialist.

 Compound crossbows are the most modern type of crossbows.
+As the name suggests, compound crossbows are more complex than recurves, featuring more parts and a second set of strings attached to a pulley system.
 Compound crossbows are the most accurate and deadly crossbows available on the market.
 Strings are looped around a “cam system” at the end of the limbs, which results in even more power and kinetic energy than a recurve crossbow.

 Unfortunately, compound crossbows are generally heavier than recurve crossbows.
 They also require more maintenance and once a string breaks, your hunting trip is over.
 You’ll have to replace the string with special tools or let it be replaced by your local specialist.